 Gathering evidence and investigating the accident can build a strong case, but it can also take time.

-An attorney can review police reports, accident scene photos, and medical records to gain a clear understanding of the incident and your injuries.
+Your attorney will need to review police reports, accident scene photos, and medical records to gain a clear understanding of the incident and your injuries.
 They may also need to interview witnesses, consult with accident reconstruction experts, and examine vehicle damage and repair estimates.

 The time required for this process can vary depending on the accessibility of information and the cooperation of involved parties.

-An attorney can then engage in back-and-forth negotiations with the insurance adjuster, reviewing and countering settlement offers as necessary.
+Your attorney will then engage in back-and-forth negotiations with the insurance adjuster, reviewing and countering settlement offers as necessary.

 If the insurance company will not offer a fair settlement, your attorney may need to participate in mediation or arbitration to resolve the case.
-The duration of these processes can vary depending on the insurance company’s willingness to cooperate and the strength of your case, among other factors.
+The duration of these processes can vary depending on the insurance company’s willingness to cooperate and the strength of your case.

-During discovery, an attorney may exchange requests for documents with the opposing party.
+During discovery, your attorney will exchange written questions (interrogatories) and requests for documents with the opposing party.
 They may also conduct depositions, which are formal interviews of involved parties, witnesses, and experts.
 The discovery process can take time, especially in complex cases with multiple parties and extensive evidence.

 If your case proceeds to trial, several factors can affect the timeline.
 The court’s schedule, availability, and any pretrial motions and hearings can cause delays.